InsideOut Institute Logo

 Here are some ways you can support someone getting treatment:

-Help the person stay connected with you and other family and friends.
-A person experiencing an eating disorder can feel very isolated and alone, so it is really important for them to participate in usual activities as much as possible while being treated for an eating disorder.
+• Help the person stay connected with you and other family and friends.
+A person experiencing an eating disorder can feel very isolated and alone, so it can be really important for them to participate in usual activities as much as possible while being treated for an eating disorder.

-Encourage the person to talk about their feelings.
+• Encourage the person to talk about their feelings.
 Use open questions, such as “How are you feeling?”
-Try to listen to their answer without judging or interrupting, even if you do not agree with what they say.
+Try to listen to their answer without judging or interrupting, even if you do not agree with some of what they say.

-Be a voice of encouragement.
-When the person seems tired of the fight to recover, remind them of all the positive things about recovery.
-You can talk about things they used to enjoy - and will be able to do again - once they are healthy and well.
-Remind them of the hurdles they have already overcome.
+• Be a voice of encouragement.
+When the person seems tired of the fight to recover, remind them of all the positive things that come from recovery.
+You can talk about things they used to enjoy, and will be able to do again, once they are healthy and well.
+It is also important to remind them about the hurdles they have already overcome.

-Separate the person from the illness.
-Talk about the eating disorder as the problem - and not the person.
+• Separate the person from the illness.
+Talk about the eating disorder as the problem - not the person.

 • Being critical or using negative words to describe the person or their behaviours.